adam-stripe/stripe-connect-managed-rails/README.md

 $ rails db:migrate
 ```

 Retrieve your [Stripe API keys](https://dashboard.stripe.com/account/apikeys) and set them as environment variables.
-You'll also need to retrieve and load credentials from [Unsplash](https://unsplash.com/oauth/applications) if you'll use their API for built in iYour can run this locally by starting Rails server:
+You can run this app locally by starting Rails server:

 ```
 PUBLISHABLE_KEY=YOUR_STRIPE_PUBLISHABLE_KEY SECRET_KEY=YOUR_STRIPE_SECRET_KEY rails s